South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Alabama and its opponents have combined for 51 points only twice this season.
+- South Alabama and its opponents have scored at least 51 points just two times this season.

-- The combined points per game average of the two teams, 46.7, is 4.3 points fewer than Saturday's over/under.

-- These two squads surrender a combined 54 points per game, 3.0 more than this contest's over/under.
+- The 54 points per game these two squads have surrendered to opponents this season are three more than the 51 total in this contest.

-- The Jaguars and their opponents score an average of 50.3 points per game, 0.7 fewer than Saturday's total.
+- The average total in Jaguars games this season is 50.3, 0.7 points fewer than Saturday's total of 51 .

 - The 53.3 PPG average total in Warhawks games this season is 2.3 points more than this game's over/under.